-It’s better that you wish them the best in their personal journey.
+It’s better to you wish them the best in their personal journey.
 At the same time, you follow your own path and hope that they don’t cross, while still wishing the best for everyone.

 What you do, think, and desire always comes back to you

 Some call this the “law of causality,” others the “boomerang effect.”
 These terms can be translated into something that’s easy to understand.

 - Your thoughts and actions always have consequences.
 A word spoken at the wrong time can make a person that you love walk away.